Sadin/misfit/README.md

 * !help - DMs user who issued command a link to the wiki page.
 * !ping - pong¡

+* !ganggang - A new experimental command :D

 * !test - counts messages sent by user while bot is listening and displays them.